bartizo12/ASAdmin/README.md

 ![ASAdmin Configuration](https://raw.githubusercontent.com/NazmiAltun/ASAdmin/master/Images/Install_2.PNG)

 Make sure you have tested the connections before getting the next step in configuration.
-Once you have configured your application.
-You are good to go.
+Once you have configured your application, you are good to go.

 ## Support
 Please [open an issue](https://github.com/NazmiAltun/ASAdmin/issues/new) for support.